October 29, 2022

 A fearless or courageously aware and responsive public insists on honest and trustworthy leaders.
 The honest rally diverse talents and interests around equitably inclusive partnerships.
 Trustworthy leaders prioritize the safety and welfare of all interdependent beings and the native organic environment that sustains us.
 They are unifiers who consistently learn and earn one another’s trust.
 They value the tough love of whistleblowers and journalists and insist on the criminal incarcerations essential to save lives.

-I write these words in my Pennsylvania home-based office, in front of the more than 100-year-old porcelain-and-steel sign, 20th Century Publishing Co.
-Printing, that hung outside my grandfather’s business.
+I write these words in my Pennsylvania home-based office, in front of the porcelain-and-steel sign, 20th Century Publishing Co.
+Printing, that hung outside my grandfather’s business in the 1930s.

 My dad knew firsthand of the fearlessness and courage it takes to share speech that is truly free for everyone.
 He and his four siblings and mother helped my Italian-immigrant grandfather, Armondo Perilli, edit and publish their own Italian newspaper, Il Secolo XX or 20th Century, on the first floor of their New Jersey home.

 Too young to grasp the issues involved, Aunt Mamie said, “I have to give my dad credit.
-He was fearless in reporting abuses committed by organized crime then.”
+He fearlessly reported abuses by organized crime then.”

 “Ink runs through your blood,” my dad used to tell me.
 Early in my communications career and, again, during my one of family’s last birthday celebrations with my dad before he passed, he gifted me with the same birthday card of Superwoman “who always finds a way to save the day.”